How Menopause Can Affect Your Smile (Yes, Really)

 Final Thoughts

 Supporting your oral health in menopause doesn’t have to be expensive or overwhelming.
-Focus on:
+The key areas to focus on are…

-• Smart daily habits
+smart daily habits

 These small shifts can have a big impact on your confidence, your comfort, and your long-term wellness.
 If you are ready to go deeper and looking for more support on your health and wellness journey, let’s connect!
-Schedule a 1:1 consult and we can talk about your goals, challenges and how I can best support you.